 The literature in medicine, epidemiology and psychology highlights several plausible channels through which air pollution can affect decision-making.
 Broadly speaking, these can be split in two categories, namely conscious and subconscious reactions to air pollution.
 If people notice that air pollution is high, they may make a conscious decision to change their behavior.
 For example, they may punish the current government for not doing enough to reduce air pollution, and thus vote for an opposition party.
-However, even if people do not notice air pollution, it can prompt them to subconsciously change their behavior.
-In this case, ambient air pollution is an incidental influence in the decision process, as a transient factor that is unrelated to the decision itself yet indirectly affects the decision (Loewenstein et al., 2003).
+However, even if people do not notice air pollution, it can prompt them to subconsciously change their behavior, for example by affecting their emotions or their cognitive functioning.
+In this case, ambient air pollution is an incidental influence in the decision process; it is a transient factor that is unrelated to the decision itself yet indirectly affects the decision (Loewenstein et al., 2003).
 Examples of incidental influences include environmental factors such as the weather, or emotional cues such as whether one's favorite football team has won a match, or whether a decision occurs on a person's birthday.
 Although in most contexts these factors are unrelated with the decision, there is ample evidence of people deciding differently on sunny days or days after their football team has won.
 With respect to air pollution, the literature has highlighted physiological as well as psychological pathways through which it affects decisions (see Chen, 2019, for a comprehensive review).

 Given our empirical strategy and the nature of particulate matter, our estimation results are more likely to represent a subconscious reaction to air pollution rather than a deliberate choice.
-At levels commonly observed in Germany, people cannot see or smell air pollution, but rather only feel it indirectly through symptoms such as cough or irritation of the airways.
-Only at high levels of air pollution - such as levels observed in parts of China - can people actually see high levels of air pollution (Barwick et al., 2019).
-Moreover, we exploit variation in air pollution within the same place across election dates.
-This means that any effect that we may find is due to air pollution being higher or lower than its normal level in a given place.
-Such fluctuations of PM10 are hardly noticeable for voters.
-It is thus unlikely that voters deliberately punish the government simply because air pollution happens to be higher on the election day than it normally is.
+At levels commonly observed in Germany, people cannot see or smell air pollution, but rather feel it indirectly through symptoms such as cough or irritation of the airways.
+Only at high levels of air pollution - such as levels observed in parts of China or India - is air pollution actually observable to humans (Barwick et al., 2019).
+Moreover, we exploit variation in air pollution within the same county across election dates.
+This means that any effect that we may find is due to air pollution being higher or lower than its normal level in the same place.
+Because such fluctuations of PM10 are hardly noticeable for voters, it is unlikely that voters deliberately punish the government simply because air pollution happens to be higher on the election day than it normally is.

 Daily fluctuations in air pollution can affect people's decision-making through three main channels, namely physiological effects, emotions, and cognitive functioning.